qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 .. image:: img/remove_polygons.png
    :align: center

-You can go back to the :guilabel:`Print Composer` and check that the previews of the Atlas use only the polygons you left in the layer.
+You can go back to the :guilabel:`Print Layout` and check that the previews of the Atlas use only the polygons you left in the layer.

 The coverage layer you are using does not yet have useful information that you could use to customize the content of the labels in your map.
 The first step is to create them, you can add for example a zone code for the polygon areas and a field with some remarks for the field teams to have into account: